-When the KDC clock and the client clock are off by more than the limit for a clock skew (usually 5 minutes), an error code KRB_AP_ERR_SKEW MUST be returned.
+When the KDC clock and the client clock are off by more than the limit for a clock skew, an error code KRB_AP_ERR_SKEW MUST be returned.
+The value for the maximum clock skew allowed by the KDC MUST NOT exceed 5 minutes.
 The optional client's time in the KRB_ERROR MUST be filled out, and the client MUST compute the difference (in seconds) between the two clocks based upon the client and server time contained in the KRB_ERROR message.
 The client SHOULD store this clock difference in non-volatile memory and MUST use it to adjust Kerberos timestamps in subsequent KDC request messages (AS Request and TGS Request) by adding the clock skew to its local clock value each time.
 The client MUST maintain a separate clock skew value for each realm.
 The clock skew values are intended for uses only within the Kerberos protocol and SHOULD NOT otherwise affect the value of the local clock (since a clock skew is likely to vary from realm to realm).